|Semester 2 Credit Value:||10|

 The final exam will test the understanding of the covered lectures, including an essay-type answer.
 The laboratory practicals will assess their initiative, team skills and comprehension of the practical.

-The essay associated with the laboratory practical will develop written skills and initiative.
+The essay associated with the laboratory practicals will develop written skills and initiative.

 This module will also assess their writing and oral skills.